-Batch Production The Batch-Production Panel appears.
+The Batch-Production Panel appears.
 Here you can distribute the graphic on the working area.
 The batch production is already explained in detauil in the Cenon Reference Guide.
-CAM-Panel The CAM-Panel of the optional CAM module appears.
-The CAM-Panel is opened automatically after you have started the program.
-It is used for the management of the layers and tools and to control the machine.
-See section 3.3.
-Teach-In Panel The Teach-In panel of the optional CAM module allows the collection of positions from a machine.
-You can position a plotter or machine over a template using the Control-Panel (section 3.3.3).
+CAM-Panel...
+The CAM-Panel of the optional CAM module appears.
+The tools and to control the machine.
+See section 3.4.

+CAM-Panel is opened automatically after you have started the program.
+It is used for the management of the layers and collection of positions from a machine.
+You can position a plotter or machine over a template using the Control-Panel (section 3.4.5).
 The positions then can be captured into the document as a mark via mouse click in the Teach-In Panel.
-The collected mark objects can be converted to 2-D or 3-D lines from within the Teach-In Panel.